FIRE IN THE WOODS

 Fire In California

 Since I lived both in Santa Monica and near Thousand Oaks, I felt motivated to write this article.
-I know for a fact that California is way more heavily populated now than when it was when I was there in the late 1990’s.
-However, I had no idea that such nearby populated areas were subject to so much devastation.
+I know for a fact that California is way more heavily populated now than when I lived there in the late 1990’s.
+However, I had no idea that those populated areas were subject to so much devastation.

-I witnessed earthquakes there like the great Sylmar Quake that destroyed Homes and interstate infrastructures.
-I had my vehicles torn up by sand-blown windstorms in the desert.
-I have driven by brush fires on the sides of highways.
-Santa Ana winds there were like hurricane force gales.
-But nothing like this.
+I witnessed earthquakes like the great Sylmar Quake that destroyed numerous homes and several interstate infrastructures before the trembling ran its course.
+My vehicles have been torn up by sand-blown windstorms in the deserts outside of Los Angeles.
+I have seen brush fires on the sides of highways driven by Santa Ana winds that were as strong as gales produced by a hurricane.
+Still, nothing like this happened while I lived there.

 The Country House Achilles Heel

 My first country or rural style house had little or no trees around it other than a wind break row of Eucalyptus trees off in the distance.
-The second semi rural house had only orange trees which I planted and were no threat if they caught fire.
-My current house has trees nearby, but not a big threat from fire, or so I think.
+The second semi rural house had only orange trees which I planted away from the house in the backyard and were no threat if they caught fire.
+My current house has trees nearby, but they are not a big threat if they catch fire, or so I think.

-Trees seem to be near or even surround many a rural home.
-Even in wide open prairies , the middle of farm fields, or a barren desert there are trees on the homestead.
+Trees seem to be near, or even surround, many a rural home.
+Even in wide open prairies, the middle of farm field, or simply a barren desert, there are trees on the homestead.
 Sometimes there are so many that they hide the house from view.

 Trees seem to be the big culprit in the California fires.
-Sage brush and dry ground cover are just as bad, but the big thing this time seems to be all the homes nestled in forest-like shrouded properties.
+Sage brush and dry ground cover are culprits for sure, but a big part of the equation this time seems to be that all the homes affected or threatened by these fires are nestled in forest-like canopies that surround said properties.

 Curiosity Gone Bad

-As I talked about in one of my previous blogs, I had an intense desire about things like fire and how the results would turn out if I did this or that.
-Such inquisitiveness almost cost my neighborhood dearly.
+As I talked about in one of my previous blogs, I had an intense desire to discover how things like fire would react if I experimented with same.
+Such a curious mindset almost cost me and my neighborhood dearly.

-Later on in life, I had to witness my kids also becoming curious about fire.
-They had built a small “ugly” fort out of wood scraps near the backyard fence.
-Somehow it was full of newspapers.
-Trying to warm the thing up, a fire was started inside.
-The fortification went up like a blaze and took the fence with it.
-Fortunately, the Rural Fire Department arrived quickly to put the explosive situation to rest.
+Later on in life, I witnessed my kids satisfy their curious bent about fire in similar fashion.
+While living in Arizona in a town situated on the outskirts of Phoenix, they had managed to built a small “ugly” fort out of wood scraps near the backyard fence as well.
+Somehow, it was also full of old newspapers that had no rhyme or reason for being there.
+Since a chill filled the air on that particular day, they attempted to warm the structure up with a fire that was started inside.
+Since the newspapers fueled their little escapade, the disheveled fortification went up like a small bonfire and took the fence with it.
+Fortunately, the Rural Fire Department arrived shortly thereafter to put the explosive situation to rest.

-Still, another time the kids were near some trees that were close to the house we had in an outer suburban area of Orange County, California.
-Santa Ana winds were extremely violent that day and obliterated an electric transformer attached to a power pole on a street next door.
-It was somehow connected to the one covered by branches on the tree alongside our house.
-The destruction caused ours to ignite and cause the trees to catch on fire.
-I am glad I was there when it happened and able to extinguish the blaze before it reached the back porch.
-Scary!
+At another point in time, the kids were near some trees that bordered a patio at the back of a house we owned in an outer suburban area of Orange County, California.
+Santa Ana winds were extremely violent that day and had just obliterated an electric transformer attached to a power pole on a street next to ours.
+It was somehow connected to the one covered by branches on one of those trees.
+The destructive force caused the one near us to ignite and catch the branches on fire.
+I am glad I was there when it happened and able to extinguish the blaze before it reached the structure of the house.
+That was a scary event indeed!

 It is not hard to imagine all the ways fires can start.
 And many times it is in shocking situations.

 I watched an incredible shot taken by 2 workers in a camp in Canada.
 They just happened to be running the video camera on their cell phones when a massive lightning bolt destroyed a very large tree in front of them.
-It peeled off the bark, demolished the top half of the tree, and the flash exploded like a bomb.
-There was no fire, but there could have been.
+It peeled off the bark, demolished the top half of the tree, and the flash exploded around the perimeter like a bomb.
+There was no fire that resulted from that hit, but there certainly could have been.

-Obviously, you don’t even need human carelessness to get everything ablaze.
-A gas-fired water heater once blew through a roof when the pressure relief valve failed, causing a fire in the house that reduced it to ashes.
+Obviously, you don’t even need human carelessness to set everything ablaze.
+But if you want an example of that type of malfunction, I give you the video of a gas-fired water heater blowing through a roof when the relief valve failed and caused pressure to build until it exploded.
+Careless maintenance of that unit resulted in a fire being created which reduced the house to ashes.

 A kitchen mishap, a short-circuit in defective wire inside a wall, a car in the garage leaking fuel onto a hot engine manifold.
 Those events will also do nicely.
 How about an unattended fireplace that spews sparks onto a nearby rug just past the hearth.
 It just seems like the possibilities are endless.

 I lived in one house that had a huge oak tree about 10 feet away heavily scarred by a not-to-distant bolt from the blue.
-The house I live in now has a dead tree that is black (and eerie looking) from some type of disaster.
-Another flash from above?
+The house I live in now has a dead tree that is black (and eerie looking) from some type of similar heaven sent disaster.

 I Don’t Know The Answer